 I recently attended a webcast from Carnegie Mellon University entitled "At What Point Does DevSecOps Become Too Risky for the Business?"
 (I’m not sure if this was the appropriate title, but I don’t pretend to criticize that).
 This webcast was presented by Hasan Yasar, Technical Director at Software Engineering Institute at Carnegie Mellon, and Altaz Valani, Director of Research at Security Compass.
-When I watched it, I found some similarities with the information that I shared in a post on DevSecops/SecDevOps that I wrote a while ago.
-However, these authors spoke on a broader spectrum, considering the business risks of companies offering software.
-I want to recap some of their ideas, grouped here into five general recommendations, and expand a little on another one (sixth recommendation): the Security Champions.
+When I watched it, I found some similarities with the information that I shared in a post on DevSecops/SecDevOps.
+However, these authors spoke on a broader sense, considering the business risks of companies offering software.
+I want to recap some of their ideas, grouped here into five general recommendations, and expand a little on another one (a sixth recommendation): the Security Champions.
 This last section is supported by a SAFECode.org paper called "Software Security Takes a Champion," in which Altaz Valani also participated.

 Many companies reflect an urgency for the rapid deployment